Ellipsoid method

-The ellipsoid method generates a sequence of ellipsoids whose volume uniformly decreases at every step, thus enclosing a minimizer of a convex function.

 History

 The ellipsoid method has a long history.
 As an iterative method, a preliminary version was introduced by Naum Z. Shor.
 In 1972, an approximation algorithm for real convex minimization was studied by Arkadi Nemirovski and David B. Yudin (Judin).

 As an algorithm for solving linear programming problems with rational data, the ellipsoid algorithm was studied by Leonid Khachiyan; Khachiyan's achievement was to prove the polynomial-time solvability of linear programs.
 This was a notable step from a theoretical perspective: The standard algorithm for solving linear problems at the time was the simplex algorithm, which has a run time that typically is linear in the size of the problem, but for which examples exist for which it is exponential in the size of the problem.
-As such, having an algorithm that is guaranteed to be polynomial for all cases seemed like a theoretical breakthrough.
+As such, having an algorithm that is guaranteed to be polynomial for all cases was a theoretical breakthrough.

 Khachiyan's work showed, for the first time, that there can be algorithms for solving linear programs whose runtime can be proven to be polynomial.
 In practice, however, the algorithm is fairly slow and of little practical interest, though it provided inspiration for later work that turned out to be of much greater practical use.
 Specifically, Karmarkar's algorithm, an interior-point method, is much faster than the ellipsoid method in practice.
 Karmarkar's algorithm is also faster in the worst case.

 The ellipsoidal algorithm allows complexity theorists to achieve (worst-case) bounds that depend on the dimension of the problem and on the size of the data, but not on the number of rows, so it remained important in combinatorial optimization theory for many years.
 Only in the 21st century have interior-point algorithms with similar complexity properties appeared.